aiokitchen/aiomisc/docs/source/io.rst

         with tempfile.TemporaryDirectory() as tmp:
             fname = Path(tmp) / 'test.txt'

+            # Some tools, such as mypy, will not be able to infer the type
+            # from the `async_open` function based on the `b` character passed
+            # to the mode.
+            # We'll have to tell the type here explicitly.
+            afp: aiomisc.io.AsyncTextIO

             async with aiomisc.io.async_open(fname, 'w+') as afp:
                 await afp.write("Hello")
                 await afp.write(" ")